Crime prevention: Application to cybercrimes

-IS professionals and others who wish to fight computer crime could use the same techniques and consequently reduce the frequency of computer crime that targets the information assets of businesses and organisations.
+IS professionals and others who wish to fight computer crime could use the same techniques and consequently reduce the frequency of computer crime that targets the information assets of businesses and organizations.

-Designing out crime from the environment is a crucial element of SCP and the most efficient way of using computers to fight crime is to predict criminal behaviour, which as a result, makes it difficult for such behaviour to be performed.
+Designing out crime from the environment is a crucial element of SCP and the most efficient way of using computers to fight crime is to predict criminal behavior, which as a result, makes it difficult for such behavior to be performed.
 SCP also has an advantage over other IS measures because it does not focus on crime from the criminal's viewpoint.

-Many businesses/organisations are heavily dependent on information and communications technology (ICT) and information is a hugely valuable asset due to the accessible data that it provides, which means IS has become increasingly important.
-While storing information in computers enables easy access and sharing by users, computer crime is a considerable threat to such information, whether committed by an external hacker or by an ‘insider’ (a trusted member of a business or organisation).
-After viruses, illicit access to and theft of, information form the highest percentage of all financial losses associated with computer crime and security incidents.
-Businesses need to protect themselves against such illegal or unethical activities, which may be committed via electronic or other methods and IS security technologies are vital in order to protect against amendment, unauthorised disclosure and/or misuse of information.
+Many businesses/organizations are heavily dependent on information and communications technology (ICT), and information is a hugely valuable asset due to the accessible data that it provides, which means IS has become increasingly important.
+While storing information in computers enables easy access and sharing by users, computer crime is a considerable threat to such information, whether committed by an external hacker or by an 'insider' (a trusted member of a business or organization).
+After viruses, illicit access to and theft of information form the highest percentage of all financial losses associated with computer crime and security incidents.
+Businesses need to protect themselves against such illegal or unethical activities, which may be committed via electronic or other methods, and IS security technologies are vital in order to protect against amendment, unauthorized disclosure and/or misuse of information.
 Computer intrusion fraud is a huge business with hackers being able to find passwords, read and alter files and read email, but such crime could almost be eliminated if hackers could be prevented from accessing a computer system or identified quickly enough.

 Despite many years of computer security research, huge amounts of money being spent on secure operations and an increase in training requirements, there are frequent reports of computer penetrations and data thefts at some of the most heavily protected computer systems in the world.
-Criminal activities in cyberspace are increasing with computers being used for numerous illegal activities, including email surveillance, credit card fraud and software piracy.
-As the popularity and growth of the Internet continues to increase, many web applications and services are being set up, which are widely used by businesses for their business transactions.
+Criminal behavior in cyberspace is increasing with computers being used for numerous illegal activities, including email surveillance, credit card fraud and software piracy.
+As the popularity and growth of the Internet continue to increase, many web applications and services are being set up, which are widely used by businesses for their business transactions.

-In the case of computer crime, even cautious companies or businesses that aim to create effective and comprehensive security measures may unintentionally produce an environment, which helps provide opportunities because they are using inappropriate controls.
+In the case of computer crime, even cautious companies or businesses that aim to create effective and comprehensive security measures may unintentionally produce an environment which helps provide opportunities because they are using inappropriate controls.
 Consequently, if the precautions are not providing an adequate level of security, the IS will be at risk.